alphagov/govuk-developer-docs/source/manual/add-deployment-dashboard.html.md

 review_in: 6 months
 ---

-# Add a deployment dashboard for an application

 ## Update and Add Panels to Existing Dashboards

 [Deployment dashboards](deployment-dashboards.html) are configured in `govuk-puppet`.
 Each dashboard panel is configured by a .json.erb template in `modules/grafana/templates/dashboards/deployment_partials` and these are combined to generate the JSON config for each application dashboard.